 - Your REALTOR® can assist you in the selection process by providing objective information about each property.
 Agents who are REALTORS® have access to a variety of informational resources.
 REALTORS® can provide local community information on utilities, zoning. schools, etc. There are two things you'll want to know.
 First, will the property provide the environment I want for a home or investment?
 Second, will the property have resale value when I am ready to sell?

 - Your REALTOR® can help you negotiate.
-There are so many negotiating factors, including but not limited to price, financing, terms, date of possession and often the inclusion or exclusion of repairs and furnishings or equipment.
+There are so many negotiating factors, including but not limited to, price, financing, terms, date of possession, and often the inclusion or exclusion of repairs and furnishings or equipment.
 The purchase agreement should provide a period of time for you to complete appropriate inspections and investigations of the property before you are bound to complete the purchase.
-Your agent can advise you as to which investigations and inspections are recommended or required.
+Your agent can advise you which investigations and inspections are recommended or required.

 - Your REALTOR® can help you in understanding different financing options and in identifying qualified lenders.

 - Your REALTOR® can guide you through the closing process and make sure everything flows together smoothly.